cape-ph/cape-cod/extra-doc/README.queuing.md

 sautration may not get handled until messages that come in just after handlers are available again.

-Another potential problem with _push_ queues is that they only reall handle a single consumer of messages.
+Another potential problem with _push_ queues is that they only really handle a single consumer of messages.
 The consumer may in turn kick off a number of other actions, but like the aforementioned events on new raw objects, there can be only one handler.